Code-Institute-Submissions/breakfast-words/README.md

 * Book listings and images [London Review Bookshop](https://www.londonreviewbookshop.co.uk/booklists)

 ## Acknowledgements
-a Many thanks to the tutor support team for hanging on in during some long and painful queries
+a Many thanks to the tutor support team for their  patience and encouragement

 James Lancaster 29 November 2021